-Subcomponent 1.2: Communications, Community Outreach and Social Support (COSS).
-The subcomponent would finance activities at the community and individual levels to raise awareness, increase knowledge, mobilize communities and families to support women in adopting nutrition-promoting behaviors, especially among pregnant and lactating women and women with children under two.
-The related activities would include family welfare development and social support sessions for pregnant women and women with young children, husbands, mothers/mothers-in law, community meetings and events, involving local opinion leaders to provide a supportive environment.
-To enable smooth implementation of these activities, the component would support the State/Region Social Welfare Department, which would be responsible for building knowledge and skills of VCSWs (not only on the content but also on facilitation, communication, and problem-solving skills), providing incentives to VCSWs, and implementing COSS activities.
-The skills building, key messages and communications materials to be used in COSS would be adapted from existing materials that have been tested and implemented in Myanmar.
+Subcomponent 1.3: Communications, Community Outreach and Social Support (COSS) in Shan and Ayeyarwady.
+The sub-component would finance activities at the community and household levels to raise awareness, increase knowledge, and mobilize communities and families to support women in adopting nutrition-promoting behaviors, especially among pregnant and lactating women and women with children under two in Shan and Ayeyarwady.
+The activities would include community outreach and social support (COSS) sessions for pregnant women, women with young children, husbands, mothers/mothers-in law, and community meetings and events.
+The voluntary community social workers (VCSW) at the village level will be responsible, with the support of the V-SPC, for organizing community outreach sessions, facilitate scheduled outreach health visits by the basic health providers, and transportation of beneficiaries to access facility-based health and nutrition services.
+VCSWs would also facilitate active participation of basic health staff in the COSS sessions, assist mothers to seek timely health care and nutrition services, and support outreach and social behavioral change communication.
+The COSS sessions would also include communication of messages that could help the vulnerable communities cope with the risks posed by climate change and its impacts.
+To enable smooth implementation and inclusiveness of these activities, this sub-component would provide funds not only to the Union but also directly to the State/Region and District Social Welfare Departments, which together with Union DSW would be responsible for building knowledge and skills of VCSWs (not only on the content but also on facilitation, communication, and problem-solving).
+It would also finance purchase of mobile phones and monthly top-ups for VCSWs, and operating costs for supporting COSS implementation and supervision.